310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Chiaki past %}
-Thank you! … You see, there’s something I’d like to try.
+Thank you! …You see, there’s something I’d like to try.

-So I want to postpone the escorting for later — please do forgive me for that.
+So I want to postpone the escorting for later—please do forgive me for that.

 I’m sure it won’t be too late to give up and run away *after* trying everything you can do first.

 {% endbubble %}
 {% bubble Madara hidden %}
-“Oh?
+“Oooh?
 Interesting.
 What is it that you wanna try?”

 {% endbubble %}
 {% bubble Chiaki past %}